Property ID : 12596

 Essendon, with its history-laden houses often set on large, lush blocks.

-developments like LINC popping up too.
+LINC popping up too.
 Fancy a glamorous elevated enclave with river views?
-Yep, Essendon’s got them
+Yep, Essendon’s got them too.

 With lots of original residents showcasing the incredible period homes of this leafy suburb alongside families